 - stimulating an awareness of the ethic of the military profession;

-- To improve in appropriate fields the educational background of students who are commissioned officers in the Canadian Armed Forces by providing undergraduate and post-graduate courses in both official languages; and
+- To improve in appropriate fields the educational background of students who will be commissioned officers in the Canadian Armed Forces by providing undergraduate and graduate courses in both official languages; and

 - To foster and encourage faculty participation in research in order to sustain academic excellence.
 Research with a defence focus is encouraged.